This Home Blends Swedish Country With Cali-Cool, and Nails It

 We may earn revenue from the products available on this page and participate in affiliate programs.

-“We decided to simply embrace its architectural style, fine tune its lines, and bring it back to its original glory—or better!” says Wihlborg.
-“We wanted subtle changes that still made a big difference.
-I really wanted to work with the roots of this house and make it come alive again.”
+“We decided to simply embrace its architectural style, fine-tune its lines, and bring it back to its original glory—or better!” says Wihlborg.
+“I really wanted to work with the roots of this house and make it come alive again.”
+Over the course of a year, she worked to preserve the character of the home, all while giving it an eco-friendly facelift and marrying Scandinavian simplicity with touches of California: natural materials, local makers, and accents paying homage to the history of the area.

 image

-My main design technique was to do white walls throughout the entire house and keep the major furniture pieces upholstered in white or flax linen.
+My main design plan was to do white walls throughout the entire house and keep the major furniture pieces upholstered in white or flax linen.
 Then, [I added] texture with vintage furniture pieces and fabrics from a few select designers.
 That way, I created consistency throughout the house, while still giving each room character.

 What did your wishlist look like?